-- Determine the natural frequencies of physical systems like, suspension system, bridge etc. (both using analytical and numerical approach) - Calculate the mode shapes and perform modal analysis analytically and validate the results obtained using commercial packages. - Determination of damping value experimentally using logarithmic decrement method and validate theoretically. - Develop simple 1-2 DOF system like inverted pendulum, measure the system response and relate to theoretical concepts for validation.
+- 1. Determine the natural frequencies of physical systems like, suspension system, bridge etc. (both using analytical and numerical approach) - 2.
+Calculate the mode shapes and perform modal analysis analytically and validate the results obtained using commercial packages.

+- 1. Determination of damping value experimentally using logarithmic decrement method and validate theoretically. - 2.
+Develop simple 1-2 DOF system like inverted pendulum, measure the system response and relate to theoretical concepts for validation.

-- 1. apply engineering principle of mechanics to design motion transmission devices and flywheels. - 2. determine the appropriate parameters for stability of a vehicle using the concept of gyroscopic action. - 3. derive the dynamic model of real-life problems and verify mode shapes. - 4. analyze two- and multi-DOF physical systems analytically and validate using a commercial package
+- 1. apply engineering principle of mechanics to design motion transmission devices and flywheels. - 2. determine the appropriate parameters for stability of a vehicle using the concept of gyroscopic action. - 3. derive the dynamic model of real-life problems and verify the natural frequencies and mode shapes. - 4. analyze two- and multi-DOF physical systems analytically and validate using a commercial package